 Planning a ski vacation can seem daunting at first, but really, the biggest task is deciding where to go, and the earlier you decide, the easier it will be to put your whole vacation in place.
-By planning ahead by several months, you'll secure your top choices for accommodations and restaurants as well as enrollment in ski lessons or kids' camp.
+By planning ahead several months, you'll secure your top choices for accommodations and restaurants as well as enrollment in ski lessons or kids' camp.
 Here are some simple tips to help you get started on your planning and ensure you have a smooth, safe and enjoyable trip!

 Consider Vacationing with Extended Family or Friends

 Ski trips with a larger group of parents and children can be particularly enjoyable for everyone, as little ones may feel more comfortable going off together to kids' camp, teens may enjoy a little grown-up freedom skiing the most challenging trails together, and adults may enjoy apres ski.
 Additionally, it's both fun and economical to all go in on a slopeside condo or townhome where you can spread out, prepare some of your own meals, and enjoy the convenience of a mountainside location.
+(Find a rental using our Vacation Rentals section.)

 However, a ski vacation can still be quite enjoyable with just your immediate family, and you may find that it is one of the family vacations that actually works when you're not vacationing with extended family or friends!